osyrisrblx/rbxts-knit/README.md

 }
 ```

+**3. The entire Service or Controller definition must be an object.**

+You must describe your service as a single object with fields, events, methods, etc. all together.
+Full example below.

-`this.Server` in Client methods is not supported.
-As a workaround, you can access your service directly via `Knit.Services.*`
+**4. `this.Server` in Client methods is not supported.**

+As a workaround, you can access your service directly via `Knit.Services`.

+i.e. `Knit.Services.MyService.FooBar()`

 ### Complete Example